simpleParadox/simpleparadox.github.io/_pages/about.md

 # What tools do I use?
+VSCode, Git, PyTorch, Huggingface Transformers, Gradio.

 # What do I like to do for fun?
+I am believer in health and fitness and do heavy lifting.
+As a consequence, I am in a constant search for healthy but budget friendly recipies.
+I love to cook and try out a new recipe every week.

 # Other engagements
+I make awesome banana bread 🥐 in my free time.
+I was the vice president (2021-2022), and academic director (2020-2019) for the Computing Science Graduate Student's Association (CSGSA) @ University of Alberta.
+I am an executive at Google Developers Group Edmonton since 2020.
+I contributed to the development of Jupyter Notebooks for the Neuromatch Academy summer school.
+Check it out [here](https://deeplearning.neuromatch.io/tutorials/W2D2_ConvnetsAndDlThinking/student/W2D2_Tutorial1.html).

 <!-- This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io). -->